-We help you understand and reduce negative effects by arranging an intake meeting and tour of the program to familiarize you or your family member with the surroundings and your support team.
+We help you understand by arranging an intake meeting and tour of the program to familiarize you or your family member with the surroundings and your support team.
 The Program Manager will also make time to discuss with you the information outlined in this Handbook and will ask for specific information concerning the health and safety of you or your family member.